Be sure to check out our resources page for your event!

 If you’re inviting vendors, here are a few things to consider:

-- Will you provide tables? chairs? electricity?
-Make sure vendors are clear on what will be available and what they need to bring themselves
+• Will you provide tables? chairs? electricity?
+Make sure vendors are clear on these items

 Write up an agreement so everyone is clear on fees and expectations.